Cambodia Scouts: Reemergence of Scouting after 1990

+Joining the World Organization of the Scouts Movement

 The World Scout Bureau received an application for membership in the World Organization of the Scout Movement from the National Association of Cambodian Scouts in 2007.
 Members of the World Scout Bureau and of the Asia-Pacific Regional Office assessed the organization in November 2007; they proposed its admission to WOSM.
 Full WOSM membership was granted on 1 July 2008.

-The National Association of Cambodian Scouts is planning to organize their first National Scout Jamboree, to be held in December 2008, close to the Angkor Wat World Heritage Site.
+The National Association of Cambodian Scouts organized their first National Scout Jamboree, to be held in December 2008, close to the Angkor Wat World Heritage Site.

+The National Association of Cambodian Scouts (NACS) organized its first National Strategic Planning Workshop in 2010, aimed at strengthening capacity building for the sustainable growth of Scouting in Cambodia, with support from the World Organization of the Scout Movement, Asia-Pacific Region.